Fragment Blocks - Swap-Only Targets

 A deferredSuspenseslot (placeholder → resolved) {% block %}— the shell still renders the placeholder.
 See Suspense caveat below.

 examples/standalone/returns_gallery/templates/gallery.html is the reference consumer.
-It mixes both directives:
+It addresses several kinds of region:

 Suspense deferred blocks